PeARSearch/PeARS-OMD/README.md

 ## Adding your own data

-To test PeARS-lite with your own data, you will have to set up a new user in the static/testdocs folder.
+To try PeARS-OMD with your own test data, you will have to set up a new user in the static/testdocs folder.
 The following illustrates this process with a toy example, to be run from the base directory.

 First, we will assume that we have a folder somewhere on our computer, containing .txt files.
 For the sake of illustration, we will reuse the *static/testdocs/tester/localhost.localdomain/Downloads/* directory in this example, but you can use your own.